living with autism: my routines, challenges, and small comforts.

 anxiety and control.

 Unpredictability is hard for me to cope with.
 I deal with death anxiety, especially in my twenties.
 I overthink mortality and the unknown of what happens when we die.
 The uncertainty and lack of control make it overwhelming.
-Despite wishing at times that the pain would go away, I think what scares me more is where the road ends, not knowing what, if anything, is waiting.
+When I’m overwhelmed, I sometimes wish I could just disappear for a while.
+But then I remember that even the idea of being nothing, of not existing, terrifies me.
+I hope that, as people say, you learn to accept reality more with age.
+But part of me wonders if this is something I’ll always carry, even knowing nothing changes.

 That lack of control is probably part of why I hold onto routine so tightly, especially when it comes to work.